 Client Advisor Assistant, UBS

-Finance is Jersey’s largest industry, employing more than 13,000 people, around a fifth of the local workforce.
+Finance is Jersey’s largest industry, employing almost 14,000, around a fifth of the local workforce.
 Not only is it an exciting and rapidly-evolving industry, it also offers a wide range of great roles across a variety of different sectors.

 There are career opportunities in many areas including: